DarkSoul231/HackeRank-Problem-Solutions/HackerRank Python/README.md

 + The first column is the name of the problem.
 It is linked to each problem page in HackerRank.
 + The second column shows the problem's difficulty in HackerRank.<br/>
 + The third column has my solutions for each problem.
 Each solution is linked to my Java code in this repository.
 The list of abbreviations in this section is provided bellow.
-+ The last column is the date when I solved the problem last time.

 ## Log